 What happens when you combine the Athena Center for Leadership Studies’ newly developed Athena CORE10 methodology, a unique set of 10 core competencies specifically developed for women leaders, and the Girl Scout Leadership Experience, a model based on three keys to leadership––discover, connect and take action?
 The Girl Scouts Leadership Institute is born!

-The Girl Scouts Leadership Institute
+The Girl Scout Leadership Institute

-In the pilot year, which commences in the summer of 2013, the Girl Scouts will, through a competitive admissions process, identify a diverse group of 50 high school girls from the five boroughs to participate in a 10-day Summer Intensive focused on providing a transformative immersion into the world of ethical and effective entrepreneurship.
-Talented high school students will be guided through the process of creating an idea for a socially responsible business and will work in small teams to develop their ventures.
-They will gain critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.
+Through a competitive admissions process, Girl Scouts identified a diverse group of 50 high school girls to participate in an 8-day Entrepreneurship Summer intensive, July 14th-24th.
+This facet of the program focuses on providing a transformative immersion into the world of ethical and effective entrepreneurship.
+These talented high school students were guided through the process of creating an idea for a socially responsible business and worked in small teams to develop their ventures.
+They gained critical problem-solving skills as marketers, storytellers, public speakers and first-time entrepreneurs.

-Students attended guided experiential workshops that assisted in developing their skills as marketers, storytellers, public speakers and first-time entrepreneurs and worked in small teams to get ventures off the ground that examine problems in need of solutions that also use their existing skills and interests.
-They were coached by experienced entrepreneurs and educators passionate about promoting women-owned startups.
+50 girls attended the 2014 GSLI Summer Intensive, a transformative 8-day program where they learned to design, develop, market and pitch a socially responsible business to notable startup community leaders.
+They worked in small teams to get ventures off the ground that examined problems in need of solutions while also engaging their existing skills and interests.
+They were mentored by experienced entrepreneurs and educators passionate about promoting women-owned startups.